Inorganic Chemical Testing Lab Houston TX

 In-house extraction, dissolution, or desorption followed by ion chromatography, UV-Vis spectrophotometry, or GC-TCD depending on the target gas.
 All analysis performed at our Houston TX lab.

-AIHA LAP Accredited Report
+Accredited or Specialty Report

 Inorganic Chemical Testing — FAQ